-Options granted under the 2001 Plan and the 2005 Plan generally expire 10 years from the date of grant.
+Options granted under the 2001 Plan and the 2005 Plan generally expire ten years from the date of grant.
 Options granted from the 2001 Plan are generally exercisable beginning one year from the date of grant in cumulative yearly amounts of 25% of the shares granted.
 Options granted from the 2005 Plan generally vest at a rate of 25% on the first anniversary date of the grant and ratably each month thereafter.
-Certain options granted were exercisable at the time of the grant and the underlying unvested shares are subject to the Company's repurchase rights as stated in the applicable plan agreement.
+Restricted stock awards granted under the 2005 Plan vest 25% annually over four years from date of grant.

-As of December 31, 2011 5,812,198 shares of common stock had been reserved for issuance under the 2005 Plan.
+As of December 31, 2012 6,344 shares of common stock had been reserved for issuance under the 2005 Plan.
 The shares authorized for issuance under the 2005 Plan include (a) shares reserved but unissued under the 2001 Plan as of August 10, 2005, (b) shares returned to the 2001 Plan as the result of the termination of options or the repurchase of shares issued under such plan, and (c) annual increases in the number of shares available for issuance on the first day of each year equal to the lesser of:

-- 3.25% of the outstanding shares of common stock on the first day of the fiscal year; - 825,000 shares; or - · an amount the Company's Board of Directors may determine.
+- 3.25% of the outstanding shares of common stock on the first day of the fiscal year; - 825 shares; or - an amount the Company's Board of Directors may determine.

-On January 1, 2011 an additional 509,067 shares were authorized for issuance under the 2005 Plan, representing 3.25% of the outstanding shares on that date.
-As of December 31, 2011 there were 1,006,592 shares available for future grants under the plans.
+On January 1, 2012 an additional 532 shares were authorized for issuance under the 2005 Plan, representing 3.25% of the outstanding shares on that date.
+As of December 31, 2012 there were 432 shares available for future grants under the plans.